Machine Learning Construction: implications to cybersecurity

-Projection Pursuit Regression (PPR), introduced by \cite{Friedman1981ProjectionPursuit}, is a direct attack on the dimensionality problem, since it considers the regression function as a summation of functions, each of which is a function of a projection of the whole predictor onto a direction (specified by some unit vector).
+PPR, introduced by~\cite{Friedman1981ProjectionPursuit}, is a direct attack on the dimensionality problem, since it considers the regression function as a summation of terms, each of which is a function of a projection of the whole predictor onto a direction (specified by some unit vector).
 Formally it is expressed as:

-The function $g_{i}$ for every selection for the direction $\alpha_{i}$ is to be fit by a smoother in the new single variable $\alpha_{i}^{\prime}x$.
+The function $g_{i}$, for every selection of the direction $\alpha_{i}$, is to be fit by a smoother in the new single variable $\alpha_{i}^{\prime}x$.
 It should be noted that (\ref{eq39}) assumes that the function $g_{i}(\alpha _{i}^{\prime}X)$, named the \textit{ridge function}, is constant along any direction perpendicular to $\alpha_{i}$.
-Fitting the model is done by iteratively finding the best directions $\alpha_{i}$'s that minimize(s) the residual sum square of errors, hence the name pursuit.
-Details of fitting the model and finding the best projection directions can be found in \cite{Friedman1981ProjectionPursuit} and \cite{Hastie2001TheElements}.
+Fitting the model is done by iteratively finding the best directions $\alpha_{i}$'s that minimize(s) the RSS, hence the name pursuit.
+Details of fitting the model and finding the best projection directions can be found in~\cite{Friedman1981ProjectionPursuit} and~\cite{Hastie2009ElemStat}.

-In (\ref{eq39}) by deliberately setting each unit vector $\alpha_{i}$ to have zero components except $\alpha_{ii}=1$, reduces the projection pursuit method to additive models.
-Moreover, and interestingly as well, by introducing the \textit{logit} link function to the regression function $\eta(x)$ in (\ref{eq39}) suits the classification problem exactly as done in the GAM.
-This turns out to be exactly the same as the single-hidden-layer neural network, as will be presented in the next section.
+In (\ref{eq39}), by deliberately setting each unit vector $\alpha_{i}$ to have zero components except $\alpha_{ii}=1$, reduces the PPR to AM.
+Moreover, and interestingly as well, introducing the \textit{logit} link function to the regression function $\eta(x)$ in (\ref{eq39}) suits the classification problem exactly as was done in the GAM.
+This turns out to be exactly the same as the single-hidden-layer NN, as will be presented in the next section.